mysticizhere/JobScraper/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues or have ideas for improvements, feel free to submit a pull request or open an issue on GitHub.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-Replace `[LICENSE](LICENSE)` with the path to your license file, and make sure to add your repository's URL and other relevant information.

-The above README provides an overview of the project, installation and usage instructions, tips, credits, and information about contributing and licensing.
-It gives potential users an idea of what the project does and how they can use it while also acknowledging the data source and giving proper credits.
-Feel free to customize the README further based on your project's specific details and features.